randall-coding/coachella-gpt/blog/write-up.md

 - Bottlerock
 - Bonnaroo

-I'm going to repeat the process of creating simple scripts to produce lineup.txt files for each music festival.
-I'll spare you the details but you can find those scripts [here]().
+I'll spare you the details of creating each script to produce lineup.txt files for each music festival.
+You can find those scripts [here](https://github.com/randall-coding/music-festival-gpt) in the respective venue folder.

 But now that we have a lineup file for each venue we will modify those files to have a prefix like to $venue_lineup.txt.
 So for example coachella would be coachella_lineup.txt, Jazz Fest will be jazz_fest_lineup.txt, etc.

 Our final script now looks like: